-1. Jocoby Ellsbury
+1. Jacoby Ellsbury

-Without a doubt, in recent memory or in Yankee history, the acquisition of Jocoby Ellsbury from the Boston Red Sox was the worst ever buy.
+Without a doubt, in recent memory or Yankee history, the acquisition of Jacoby Ellsbury from the Boston Red Sox was the worst ever buy.
 And that’s not only in how he performed.
 It’s what they had to pay for him to be away from the team the majority of his Yankee contract.
 General Manager Brain Cashman is undoubtedly one of the smartest traders and purchasers in the business.
 But in this case, he missed the mark by a mile, not only in the original contract but how this player turned out.

 Ellsbury was a good player for the Red Sox, but his best years were early in his centerfield career.
 In 2011 he hit .321 with 32 home runs, and the guy could steal bases.
 But he would never hit those figures again.
-On December 3, 2013, Ellsbury and the New York Yankees agreed in principle to a seven-year, $153 million deal, including an option for an eighth year that could increase the value of the contract to $169 million.
+On December 3, 2013, Ellsbury and the New York Yankees agreed in principle to a seven-year, $153 million deal, including an option for an eighth year that could increase the contract’s value to $169 million.
 Mistake number one was that he was never worth this gargantuan contract, to begin with.